Kiel – Gothenburg

 Ferries to Sweden

-The earliest Kiel Gothenburg ferry typically departs Kiel at about 17:45 and the last ferry usually leaves at 18:45.
+The Kiel Gothenburg ferry typically departs from Kiel at around 17:45.

 More routes than anyone else.